v01c4n0/V0lcanos-Fishmode/README.md

 -- Tripled assembly machine energy usage to balance pollution compared to vanilla TODO: add a setting that makes this a slider

 -- How much Fish per Minute can you get your base to?
-How will yo
+How will you conquer the unique recycling challenges to your items?